python-hyper/documentation/source/contributing.rst

 If you've done this but want to get contributing right away, you can take advantage of the fact that all Hyper projects use a continuous integration system.
-This will automatically run the tests against any pull request raised against any Hyper repository.
+This system will automatically run the tests against any pull request raised against any Hyper repository.
 The continuous integration system treats a regression in code coverage as a failure of the test suite.

-Before a contribution is merged it must have a green run through the CI system.
+Before a contribution is merged, it must have a green run through the CI system.

 .. _tox: http://tox.readthedocs.org/en/latest/